Australian Women's History Forum: Women's History Month

 WHM, which is celebrated each year in March to coincide with International Women's Day, was initiated in 2000 by Helen Leonard, working with the National Women’s Media Centre and the Women's Electoral Lobby.

-Since 2005, each WHM has highlighted a particular area of women's achievement with a different theme celebrated each year.
+From 2005 to 2014, each WHM has highlighted a particular area of women's achievement with a different theme celebrated each year.
 Organisations, institutions and community groups are encouraged to use this theme for their own WHM events through promotional material on the website and are supported by the online calendar where events are listed.